vvolkl/key4hep-doc/spack-build-instructions/spack-advanced.md

 Spack uses compiler wrappers instead of exposing the actual compilers during the build.
 For packages like whizard, which register the compiler path to use during runtime, this will not work, as the wrappers are not available at runtime.
-For these packages, the current workaround is to force spack to use the actual compilers during build (see whizard recipe)
+For these packages, the current workaround is to force spack to use the actual compilers during build (see the build recipe of `whizard`).

 ## Nightly Builds and Using Git Commits as Versions